best-practice-and-impact/govcookiecutter/docs/structure/{{ cookiecutter.repo_name }}.md

 see the corresponding documentation that can be found at `{{ cookiecutter.repo_name }}/docs/structure/README.md`.

-[Note you may see Jinja2-related code, which is used by the `cookiecutter` Python package][cookiecutter].
+[Note you may see Jinja-related code, which is used by the `cookiecutter` Python package][cookiecutter].

 [cookiecutter]: https://cookiecutter.readthedocs.io/